 Tarrant County Youthful Offender Diversion Alternative (YODA)

-YODA is an alternative to standard pre-trial diversion programs for family assaults presented in County Criminal Court Number Five.
-This program provides counseling and case management to first-time offenders aged 17 and 25 who have been arrested for assault against a non-intimate family member (defined as blood relative, related by marriage or intimate relationship with another family member).
+YODA is an alternative to standard pre-trial diversion programs for family assaults presented in County Criminal Court No. 5.
+This program provides counseling and case management to first-time offenders aged 17 to 25 who have been arrested for assault against a non-intimate family member (defined as blood relative, related by marriage or intimate relationship with another family member).

 Learn more about Tarrant County YODA.